Lightning-AI/pytorch-lightning/docs/source-app/workflows/build_command_line_interface/cli.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In another terminal, you connect to the running application.
 When you connect to an application, Lightning CLI is replaced by the App CLI.
-To exit the App CLI, you need to run lightning disconnect.
+To exit the App CLI, you need to run `lightning disconnect`.

 .. code-block::